gagolews/realtest/devel/sphinx/index.rst

-realtest: When expectations meet reality: Realistic unit testing in R
+realtest: Where expectations meet reality: Realistic unit testing in R
 ============================================================================

     We are all adults here.
 We can't always get what we want.